microsoftgraph/msgraph-sdk-powershell/src/Groups/v1.0/docs/Join-MgGroupSiteContentTypeWithHubSite.md

 # Join-MgGroupSiteContentTypeWithHubSite

 ## SYNOPSIS
-Associate a published [content type][contentType] present in a content type hub with a list of hub sites.
+Associate a published content type][contentType] present in a content type hub with a list of hub sites.
+This API is supported in the following [national cloud deployments.

 ## SYNTAX